arcanis/clipanion/README.md

 ## Daemon plugin

 Concierge ships with an optional plugin that allows you to run your programs in a daemon mode.
-In order to use it, just use the `makeDaemon` function and you're set to go:
+In order to use it, just use the `makeDaemon` function and you're ready to go:

 ```js
 import { makeDaemon } from '@manaflair/concierge/extra/daemon';